geoserver/geoserver/doc/en/user/source/extensions/vectortiles/tutorial.rst

 Create OpenLayers application - WMS Vector Tiles
 ------------------------------------------------

-.. note::   Vector tiles requested with WMS allows to retrieve non-cached vector tiles (server side), setting the ``tiled=false`` parameter on the ``getMap`` request.
+.. note::   Vector tiles requested with WMS allows retrieving non-cached vector tiles (server side) by setting the ``tiled=false`` parameter on the ``getMap`` request.
 This setting could be particularly useful when serving fast changing source data that should constantly be kept up-to-date for display.

 #.
 Create a ``www/wms-vectortiles`` directory inside your GeoServer Data Directory.